 Options include the following:

 - A hydration pack with an insulated reservoir and hose.
 These are intended for winter use.
-I like both the Camelback Crux reservoir* and the Osprey insulation kit*, depending on what kind of pack you are using.
 If you have space, you can also help keep it warmer by wearing your pack underneath your outermost layer.

 - Insulated water bottles.
 Start by filling it with really hot water.
 This works best on shorter rides; on really long rides or in really cold temps, the bottle will still freeze.